elfakyn/knowledge/src/cloud/aws/services/s3_bucket_policy_weird_behaviors.md

 ## So what's the problem?

-### If a user is deleted, all bucket policies with that user will appear to have changed
+### If a user is deleted, all bucket policies with that user as aprincipal will appear to have changed

 Let's say you have this bucket policy: